By Connie Chow, Founder at DailyCaring

 4. Make the bathroom warm and comfortable

-Older adults feel cold much more easily than someone younger.
+Older adults are more sensitive to cold water (or air) than younger people.
 Seniors often don’t like to bathe because all they remember is being cold and shivering.

 Making the bathing experience pleasant and comfortable will reduce objections before and during the shower.